Kauai woman washed away during flash flood found with head injury

-A 49-year-old Wainiha woman was discovered safe today after she was swept out to sea during early this morning during a flash flood in Wainiha, Kauai County officials said.
+A 49-year-old Wainiha woman was discovered safe Sunday after she was swept out to sea early Sunday morning during a flash flood in Wainiha, Kauai County officials said.

 The unidentified woman and a man and child used a boat to evacuate their home along the Wainiha River when the boat flipped over in the rapid waters, officials said.
 The man and child were able to get to safety, but the woman became distressed in the fast moving waters and was swept away.